jduckett95/misc-pocket-patches/README.md

 ## Pokémon Crystal

 This patch converts the English ROM of Pokémon Crystal to `.pocket` format.
+A patch is available for the original release and the first revision.

 Language `English`

-MD5: `to be added`
+Patch Name: `pokecrystal.ips` MD5: `to be added`

-Patch Name: `pokecrystal.ips`

-MD5: `to be added`
+Patch Name: `pokecrystal11.ips` MD5: `to be added`

-Patch Name: `pokecrystal11.ips`

 You can [download the Analogue Pocket IPS patch here](https://drive.google.com/file/d/1njLA0TcuWg_ifjYfqt0FWILxB1dnyYj8/view).